T356 News Exercise

 - For general tips on making graphics check out Jim's

-During lab each group will select three stories for the news update.
+During lab each group will select four stories for the news update.

 Each group will rotate through their update so that everyone will get a chance